zamiang/Atomate/README.md

 - design a compelling demo
 - data syncing from home computer to android
 - basic android (web) app
+- location based reminders like what Atomate had (and now iOS5 has)

 ## LATER:
 - history view (poyozo)